DataDog/hiring-engineers/answers.md

 # Final Question Response
 Having better understood Datadog and it's power to bring in information from diverse systems, I feel it would be groundbreaking if we were able to query data sources to understand the mood of the nation better.

 Imagine being able to bring in data from smartphones, IoT devices and Facebook, for example, and view a city, county or country in a host map.
-Datadog could create a fun "Mood App" in the App Stores that allow users to rate, by colour, how they feel and this could then be used as data, with consent, to build the national view.
+Datadog could create a fun "Mood App" in the App Stores that allow users to rate, by colour, how they feel and this could then be used as data, with consent, to build the national " Mood of the Nation" view.

 Green people would be those that are happy and go about their daily life with a smile on their face, but using the colour coding system; we could be alerted to those not feeling so happy and possibly may need an intervention before they harm themselves or another.

-Being able to have an early warning could save health providers millions by intervening earlier rather than waiting until the situation is dire, we could see nation productivity skyrocket as people feel happier and more engaged.
+Being able to have an early warning could save health providers millions by intervening earlier rather than waiting until the situation is dire, we could see national productivity skyrocket as people feel happier and more content.

-If the person is using wearable tech, we could monitor their health stats and view this, but more importantly, perhaps we can "monitor and alert" to potential situations, for example, a construction site worker who is tired and whose levels suggest he may not be safe to be working on a site or consider a lone worker that has a fall or
+If a person is using wearable tech, we could monitor their health stats and act on this, but more importantly, perhaps we can "monitor and alert" to potential situations, for example, a construction site worker who is tired and whose health levels suggest he may not be safe to be working on a site or consider a lone worker that has had a fall or is in difficulty and cannot notify someone, perhaps they've had a stroke and are alone...

 Sounds a bit "Minority Report" but this is the power of data, that said, data regulations may stop this from ever happening...